runze1223/Fourier-Basis-Mapping/README.md

 ### This is the offical implementation of FBM-L, FBM-NL and FBM-NP model.
 ### Please follow our latest work, which is an extension of this paper to a journal: "Fourier Basis Mapping: A Time-Frequency Learning Framework for Time Series Forecasting" on arxiv with the code available at:  https://github.com/runze1223/FBM-S

-### NEWS:The training loss has been changed from L2 to L1 for better performance.
+### 📰 News:The training loss has been changed from L2 to L1 for better performance.

-### Implement the project
+### 🚀 Implement the project

 1. Install requirements. ```pip install -r requirements.txt```